YouTubers help catch man suspected of child luring in Egg Harbor Township

-Raymond Effinger Jr., 53, of Hammonton, is charged with second-degree luring after he allegedly solicited himself for sexual activity with the YouTubers, posing as a 15-year-old boy, doing so intentionally to help authorities capture suspected child predators, police said.
+Raymond Effinger Jr., 53, of Hammonton, is charged with second-degree luring after he allegedly solicited himself for sexual activity with the YouTubers, who posed as a 15-year-old boy to help authorities capture suspected child predators, police said.

 It's unclear whether the same YouTubers are responsible for leading police to Effinger.

+ATLANTIC CITY — A retired Pennsylvania Catholic high school teacher is accused of attempting…

-The incident involving Effinger was first reported around 8 p.m. on Sunday, police said.
+The incident involving Effinger was first reported about 8 p.m.
+Sunday, police said.

 Effinger allegedly invited the fake teenager to a local hotel for sexual purposes.
 Once Effinger arrived at the hotel, the YouTubers recorded their encounter with him before he fled in a vehicle, police said.